 The faculty member must very clearly articulate the specific ways that his/her scholarly efforts will be substantially improved with the help of this teaching assistant.
 View the complete program description and apply now!

-This program provides competitive funding opportunities for full or part-time undergraduate students wishing to pursue independent scholarly research or creative projects under the guidance of USC Upstate faculty, staff or qualified outside professionals.
+This program provides competitive funding opportunities for full or part-time undergraduate and graduate students wishing to pursue independent scholarly research or creative projects under the guidance of USC Upstate faculty, staff or qualified outside professionals.
 Projects must have the potential to lead towards significant contributions in the field of study in order to be considered for funding.
 Students involved in continuing projects may apply for and receive funding each semester for the duration of their project.
 Funds can be used to purchase materials and supplies or to offset other miscellaneous expenses.
 View the complete program description and apply now!

 - the presentation of the results of their scholarly, research or creative works at professional meetings or other qualified outside venues or